scullyio/scully/docs/learn/create-a-plugin/create-a-plugin.md

 const customPlugin = findPlugin(pluginName);
 ```

 Now that you have access to the plugin, you can invoke it by passing it the needed parameters.
-For example, a `render` plugin generally needs an `html` string and a `HandledRoute`.
+For example, a `postProcessByHtml` plugin generally needs an `html` string and a `HandledRoute`.
 A `router` plugin generally takes a `route` string and a `config` parameter.

 ```ts
 // ./scully/plugins/custom-plugin.spec.ts